How Victoria 3 Qualifications Work?

 Pop Profession focuses more on the building Pops are employed at and what production method is activated there.

-Moreover, unlike Victoria 2, where Pops would easily get a job and independently execute it, in the latest installment, it is required to look for Pops and assign them to positions where they are hiring and suits their profession.
+Moreover, unlike Victoria 2, where Pops would easily get a job and independently execute it, in the latest installment, it is required to look for Pops and assign them to positions where they are hiring and suit their profession.

 Moreover, the Pop profession approach also helps players to use Pops of a certain profession in a different industry to create a different effect.